 I said, I wonder what my facial expression was.

-I probably I'm sure I wasn't yucking it up like Tony Campolo was.
+I probably, I'm sure I wasn't yucking it up like Tony Campolo was.

-Uh I probably had a somber look on my face.
+I probably had a somber look on my face.

-So I made sure that time to smile.
+So I made sure that time smiled.

-Where do cameras spot them?
+Where the cameras spot them?

-I would hate to have to live that way, but they're you know, that's that's people whose lives have been built on that kind of buzz uh whose fame has been built on that kind of stuff rather than substance stuff they have to do.
+I would hate to have to live that way, but that's people whose lives have been built on that kind of buzz, whose fame has been built on that kind of stuff rather than substance.

 Quick timeout.

-We'll be back and wrap it up, close it up here in just a second.
+Close it up here in just a second.

 Things like tax cuts for their parents and so forth.